onsjo/clean-me-up/README.md

 * Change to Oauth2 in WebSecurityConfig

 * Add Prometheus metrics to enable monitoring
-* Add Splunk logging, with json log formatter
+* Add Splunk/Kibana logging, with json log formatter
 * Add Gitlab/Github pipeline config

+* With a more complex functionality Cucumber tests might be suitable

+* Would this application hold up under load?